MicrosoftDocs/azure-docs-powershell/azps-8.2.0/Az.DataLakeStore/Set-AzDataLakeStoreItemExpiry.md

 ## SYNOPSIS
 Sets or removes the expire time for a file in an Azure Data Lake Store account.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.datalakestore/set-azdatalakestoreitemexpiry) for up-to-date information.

 ## SYNTAX

 ### SetAbsoluteNeverExpireExpiry (Default)